Changing the Due Dates of Your Bills: Is It Possible?

 Can I pay my bill before the due date?

-If you are worried about missing a payment or spending too much money before a bill is due, you can make an early bill payment.
-Paying credit card bills early in particular may not only help you avoid late fees but also improve your credit score.
+Yes, if you are worried about missing a payment or spending too much money before a bill is due, you can make an early bill payment.
+This can help you avoid late fees and develop good financial habits.

 Is it better to have your bill dates close together or spread out?

-The ideal schedule of your bill dates depends on your own financial situation, including your payday schedule and spending habits.
+It depends on your financial situation, including your pay schedule and spending habits.
 Some people may prefer their bill dates to be close together (even on a single day per month) while others might benefit from having them spread out throughout the month.

 Photo credit: iStock/Tatomm